Propagation effects of Lorentz violation in gravitational waves: Bounds from LVK (Virgo/KAGRA-including catalogs) data

 \section{Bounds from LVK (Virgo/KAGRA-including catalogs) data}

 This section updates the phenomenological bounds on the isotropic propagation coefficients by using \emph{published constraints inferred from LIGO--Virgo--KAGRA (LVK) analyses}.
 We emphasize that we do not reanalyze the strain data here; instead, we translate the LVK posterior constraints reported in the official catalogs and ``Tests of General Relativity'' analyses into bounds on $\mathring{k}^{(4)}_{(I)}$ and $\mathring{k}^{(5)}_{(V)}$ \cite{Abbott:2016blz,Abbott:2017oio,Abbott:2021gyp}.
+The numerical estimates presented below are based on the published GWTC--3 bounds on modified gravitational wave propagation.